philip928lin/HydroCNHS/docs/installation.rst

    pip install hydrocnhs

-If you fail to install hydrocnhs due to deap package, please downgrade setuptools to 57 by
+If you fail to install hydrocnhs due to DEAP package, please downgrade setuptools to 57 by

 .. code-block:: python